teokem/guides/security.md

 ### Security Key

-Security keys such as [YubiKey](www.yubico.com) or the open source [Solokey](https://solokeys.com/) is a convenient and safe way to avoid typing in OTPs as mentioned above.
+Security keys such as [YubiKey](www.yubico.com) or the open source [Solokey](https://solokeys.com/) are convenient and safe ways to avoid typing in OTPs as mentioned above.
 Far from all sites support this, but they seem to be increasing due to the [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) standard.
 Security keys can also store other information for strong encryption.
 See [video](https://www.youtube.com/watch?v=aAr41uSC4vs) for some inspiration.